Everything to Know About the Groom's Cake

 It was a symbol of masculinity and reflected the groom’s personality and interests.

-In the late 19th century this tradition became popular in the southern United States.
+In the late 19th century, this tradition became popular in the southern United States.

 The idea was the groom’s cake would be served to the male guests or at the rehearsal dinner and the main wedding cake would be served to the larger crowd at the wedding reception.